lapsrun/laps.run/content/faq.md

 ---
 Q: I ran fast on a track you said was "slow".
 How is that possible?

 A: First, congratulations on a great run!
-Second, in all likelihood the geometry of a track doesn't contribute significantly to race performance - especially compared with factors like your fitness/training and weather.
+Second, in all likelihood the geometry of a track doesn't contribute significantly to race performance - especially compared with factors like your fitness, weather, what you ate for breakfast, your hydration, your recent workload, other competitors you are racing with, etc.